-N=10 (small group of coffee lovers working in an office), one trial
+N=10 (small group of coffee lovers working in an office and customers), one trial

 - Pre-wet bleached filter with 100g of water (200°F) – this was to ensure no pulpy taste was present

 - Disposed of pulpy water, then added 400g of water (200°F) – evenly distributed flow on inner wall of dripper

 - 2x Acme Taster Cups 110ml

 - Hario 02 Paper Filters (Bleached)